ebzzry/ebzzry.github.io/emacs-pairs.md

 ## Keys

 The following snippet summarizes the key bindings used in this article.
+I use `bind-keys` to conveniently map my keys.
+I discussed about it, in an [earlier](emacs-hacks-2.html) article.

 ```lisp
 (bind-keys